umeda14/Getting-and-Cleaning-Data-Course-Project/code_book.md

-####### Code book
+###### Code book

-GitHub contains a code book that modifies and updates the available codebooks with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information.
+-The data set was downloaded from [the link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
+-Training data set and test data set were prepared separately.
+-Fetures data included the measuruments and was elaborated below.